enderocean/cockpit/documentation/mapping.md

 ### 1.2 - Gamepad

-Gamepad buttons are mapped to actions like below:
+Gamepad buttons are mapped to actions as defined below:

 <br>